 TGbe editor: Modify below paragraphs in 17.3.5.5 (PHY DATA scrambler and descrambler) as follows:

-During reception by a VHT STA, HE STA, or EHT STA that is not a STA 6G with 320 MHz bandwidth support, RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Table 17-7 (Contents of the first 7 bits of the scrambling sequence) and Table 17-9 (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for a VHT or HE STA).
+During reception by a VHT STA, HE STA, or EHT AP STA that is not a STA 6G with 320 MHz bandwidth support(#4147), RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Table 17-7 (Contents of the first 7 bits of the scrambling sequence) and Table 17-9 (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for a VHT or HE STA).

-During reception by an EHT STA that is a STA 6G with 320 MHz bandwidth support, the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Figure 17-6 (SERVICE field bit assignment), Table 17-7 (Contents of the first 7 bits of the scrambling sequence), and Table 17-9a (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for an EHT STA).
+During reception by an EHT non-AP STA that is a STA 6G or an EHT AP that is a STA 6G with 320 MHz bandwidth support(#4147), the RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT shall be determined from selected bits in the scrambling sequence as shown in Figure 17-6 (SERVICE field bit assignment), Table 17-7 (Contents of the first 7 bits of the scrambling sequence), and Table 17-9a (RXVECTOR parameter CH_BANDWIDTH_IN_NON_HT values for an EHT STA).

 End of change